William Horsell: Other work

-Horsell authored a popular manual on hydropathy and was an advocate of phrenology.
-He edited the Journal of Health & Phrenological Magazine, which featured contributions from the temperance lecturer and fellow phrenologist Jabez Inwards.
+Horsell wrote a manual on hydropathy and supported phrenology.
+He edited the Journal of Health & Phrenological Magazine, which included contributions from the temperance lecturer and fellow phrenologist Jabez Inwards.

 He also published literature on vegetarianism and spiritualism.
 In 1849, he published Asenath Nicholson's Kitchen Philosophy for Vegetarians in London.
 A review in The Vegetarian Advocate noted that "butter and eggs are excluded" from the recipes.
-The Vegan Society has cited the book as the first known vegan cookbook.
+The Vegan Society has described the book as the first known vegan cookbook.

 His wife, Elizabeth, was also a vegetarian.
 In 1850, he published her cookbook, The Penny Domestic Assistant and Guide to Vegetarian Cookery, which excluded all animal products.

 Horsell also served as the London agent for the American publishing house Fowler & Wells Company.

-In addition to his editorial and publishing work, Horsell wrote several books on vegetarianism, health, and natural living, including The Board of Health and Longevity (1845), Cholera Prevented by the Adoption of a Vegetarian Diet (1849), Original Views on Diet (1849), Letter to a Friend in Reply to the Question, What Is Vegetarianism?
+Horsell wrote several works on vegetarianism, health, and natural living, including The Board of Health and Longevity (1845), Cholera Prevented by the Adoption of a Vegetarian Diet (1849), Original Views on Diet (1849), Letter to a Friend in Reply to the Question, What Is Vegetarianism?
 (1849), The Vegetarian Armed at All Points (1856), and The Science of Cooking Vegetarian Food (1856).
-Some of these works were later translated into German.
+Some of his works were later translated into German.

 Later life and death

-In his later years, Horsell gradually withdrew from active involvement in the reform movements he had supported.
-He died of a fever on 23 December 1863 during an anti-slavery mission to Lagos and Abeokuta in present-day Nigeria.
+In later life, Horsell withdrew from active involvement in the reform movements he had supported.
+He died of fever on 23 December 1863 during an anti-slavery mission to Lagos and Abeokuta in present-day Nigeria.
 After lecturing at Cape Coast on the prospects of the African cotton trade, he died aboard the Just and was buried in Lagos Cemetery on Christmas Day by a fellow missionary.
 His death was reported in the vegetarian press, as well as the Medical Times and Gazette, the Anti-Slavery Reporter, and Evangelical Christendom.